 –Batman and The Outsiders Vol. 2 #1-3

-YET ANOTHER NOTE: Countdown 20 (yes, this goes out-of-order and follows the previous Countdown 19).
-Bane is kicked out of the Suicide Squad and sent to the prison planet!
-Lex Luthor is then also sent to the hellish prison planet along with Catwoman, who falls into the Suicide Squad’s “once a supervillain, always a supervillain” category.
+–NOTE: Countdown 20 (yes, this goes out-of-order and follows the previous Countdown 19).
+An insubordinate Bane is kicked out of the Suicide Squad and sent to the prison planet!
+Lex Luthor is then also sent to the hellish prison planet along with Catwoman, who falls into the Suicide Squad’s “once a super-villain, always a super-villain” category.
 Likewise, J’onn (in disguise as Blockbuster) is sent to the prison planet as well.
-(Catwoman, Luthor, and J’onn are the final three supervillains sent to the prison planet, as seen in Salvation Run #2).
+(Catwoman, Luthor, and J’onn are the final three super-villains sent to the prison planet, as seen in Salvation Run #2).
 Under pressure, especially now that Batman (and the rest of the heroes) know about the existence of the prison planet, Amanda Waller issues a public statement admitting that the prison planet is indeed real.
 However, Waller refuses to go into any details whatsoever regarding the program (as referenced in Justice League of America Vol. 2 #17-18).
-The US government-backed process of sending of supervillains across the universe will go on hiatus, but the Suicide Squad’s orders will remain the same; apprehend as many supervillains as possible.
+The US Government-backed process of sending of super-villains across the universe will go on hiatus, but the Suicide Squad’s orders will remain the same: Apprehend as many super-villains as possible.

 –52 Aftermath: The Four Horsemen #1-6

 Countdown 35 to 16 (again, a very wide numeral range, but this story fits here very well).
 Bruce and Clark tour the refugee camps of Bialya, which is still in ruins following WWIII.
-Azruez, Yuurd, Rogga, and Zorrm (better known as Death, Famine, War, and Pestilence of the Four Horsemen) return in the form of a swarm of re-animated corpses.
-And there a whole lot of corpses in Bialya.
+Azruez, Yuurd, Rogga, and Zorrm (Death, Famine, War, and Pestilence of the Four Horsemen) return in the form of a swarm of re-animated corpses.
+And there are a whole lot of corpses in Bialya.
 As the zombie swarm gets bigger and bigger, the manifested Four Horsemen use their thousands of new hands to begin rebuilding their gigantic techno-organic warrior bodies.
-As Batman, Superman, Wonder Woman, and Checkmate Agent Snapper Carr formulate a plan of action, Mr. Terrific visits Oolong Island to dig up info on the monsters.
-Eventually, Superman decides to throw a glacier into the monsters, which is a really dumb idea, because the ice actually causes a chain reaction which activates the Horsemen’s gigantic warrior bodies.
-Batman, Superman, and Snapper deal with two Horsemen in Bialya, while Wonder Woman and the Doom Patrol deal with the other two on Oolong Island.
+As Batman, Superman, Wonder Woman, and Checkmate Agent Snapper Carr (!) formulate a plan of action, Mr. Terrific visits Oolong Island to dig up info on the monsters.
+Eventually, Superman decides to throw a glacier into the monsters, which is a really dumb idea, because the ice actually causes a chain reaction that activates the Horsemen’s gigantic warrior bodies.
+Batman, Superman, and Snapper deal with two Horsemen in Bialya while Wonder Woman and the Doom Patrol deal with the other two on Oolong Island.
 Eventually, all four Horsemen are defeated and their “souls” are entrapped within the body of Dr. Veronica Cale (the evil President of Oolong Island).
-Dr. Cale derogatorily refers to Batman, Superman, and Wonder Woman as the “trinity,” thus officially coining the term in DCU canon!
+Dr. Cale derogatorily refers to Batman, Superman, and Wonder Woman as “The Trinity,” thus officially coining the term in DCU canon!
 Afterward, Bruce, Clark, and Diana have dinner at Wayne Manor and discuss their roles as heroes.
-They decide collectively that they like being the trinity of the DCU.
+They decide collectively that they like being the Trinity of the DCU.

 –Justice Society of America Vol. 3 #10-11 (“THY KINGDOM COME”)